socketsupply/socket/CONTRIBUTING.md

 ## Getting started
-Thanks for helping to improve `SSC`!
+Thanks for helping to improvev`SSC`!
 This guide covers ways in which you can become a part of the ongoing development of `SSC`.
-If you can't find something on this page, please feel free to ask questions on [Discord](https://discord.com/invite/YPV32gKCsH).

 ### Requirements